shaddockh/project_euler_workbook/README.md

-project_euler_workbook
+Project Euler Workbook
 ======================

-My Solutions to Project Euler problems
+My Solutions to Project Euler problems found on http://projecteuler.net

+I'm building these solutions in Javascript and will see how far I get.